manojvaseekharan/WeatherUnderground-HistoricDataExtractor/README.md

 Command Line Arguments
 ---
 Compile using the command: *javac Main.java*.
-Then pass the stations.xml file as an argument.
+Then pass the stations.xml file, the start index, and the end index.

-*java Main stations.xml*
+'''java Main stations.xml 0 20''' - this will present you with the weather data for the first 19 bikes in the stations.xml file.

-And blam!
-After many hours, you should have a CSV file for all 700+ bike racks with detailed weather data.
-Enjoy!
+For reference, there are 746 bike racks.